-Competing males are known to purposefully try to flip each other to show dominance during a territorial dispute.
-Therefore, while tortoises sometimes display cooperative behavior, keeping territorial males in the same tank can be troublesome.
+Competing males purposefully flip each other to show dominance during a territorial dispute.
+While tortoises sometimes display cooperative behavior, keeping territorial males together can be troublesome.

 Other Pets or Animals

-If your tortoise can spend time with other, larger pets, it can easily get knocked onto its back.
-For example, tortoises are frequently rolled over by dogs when fighting or playing with them.
-In the wild, other animals (and especially predators) can do the same.
+If your tortoise spends time with other pets, it can get knocked onto its back.
+For example, dogs frequently roll tortoises when fighting or playing with them.

 Illness or Injury

-There could be a medical problem with your tortoise if it keeps ending up on its back.
 If it’s consistently rolled over for no apparent reason, illnesses and injuries might be responsible.
-It may have difficulty walking, feel too weak to self-right, or have balance problems.
+It may have difficulty walking, feel too weak to self-right or have balance problems.